PrincetonUniversity/software_testing/07_jenkins/README.md

 # Jenkins

 Jenkins is a popular automation server that is principally used for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI).
+To get started you will need to write to cses@princeton.edu.

 ## Useful links